“Obesity now causes more cases of four common cancers than smoking…” (1)

 The term ‘obese’ is used to describe a person that is diagnosed as extremely overweight with a lot of body fat.

-Obesity is often caused by consuming an excess of calories – primarily from sugary, fatty foods that lack in vital nutrients – which you do not burn off during the day (through exercise and normal bodily function).
+Consuming an excess of calories is often one of the main causes of obesity – primarily from sugary, fatty foods that lack in vital nutrients – which you do not burn off during the day (through exercise and normal bodily function).

 BMI (body mass index), which assesses whether your weight is healthy in relation to your height, is the most common method used to determine whether a person is obese.
 While it is not a definitive measure of obesity – as some very muscular people may be categorised as obese according to their BMI – it does provide a good indication as to whether you are overweight or obese.